-The rules become a lot more lenient.
-Especially if you’re staying within your own country.
+Rules become a lot more lenient when travelling by car, especially if you’re staying in your own country.

-Again, if you’re crossing the border into another country, then you’ll need to make sure that you are compliant with the border control of that country.
+If you’re crossing the border into another country, you’ll need to make sure that you are compliant with the border control rules of that country.

-What you bring really will depend on the kind of trip you’re taking.
-(Don’t worry – I will discuss this in a lot more detail.)
+The type of pillow you travel with depends on the type of trip you’re taking.
+(Don’t worry – I will discuss this in more detail.)

-What health factors make you the most uncomfortable while you do your daily activities?
+What health factors make you the most uncomfortable while doing your daily activities?

-We need to focus on those because they’re only going to get 10 times harder when you’re travelling.
+You need to focus on those moments because they will only get harder when you’re travelling.